jfxueX/bash/commands/local/sed.md

 Click here to get file: [sed_change_line.sh](http://www.grymoire.com/Unix/Scripts/sed_change_line.sh)

 A
-"d" command followed by a
+`d` command followed by a
-"a" command won't work, as I discussed earlier.
+`a` command won't work, as I discussed earlier.
 The
-"d" command would terminate the current actions.
+`d` command would terminate the current actions.
 You can combine all three actions using curly braces:

 ```bash